Why Do I Still Love Her Getting Past An Ex

 Before getting into these suggestions, it is important to note that professional help is just a click away.
 Finding that professional help means contacting the crew at ReGain.

 As mentioned in the section above, social media can make it incredibly difficult to get over an ex.
 It becomes easy to obsess over a former flame when you see everything they are doing and thinking.
-It can be all too easy to want to see what they are doing or who they are spending time with, leading to further obsession.
+It can be all too easy to see what they are doing or who they are spending time with, leading to further obsession.
 Unfriending or blocking your ex’s profile is the best way to escape this obsession.

 This can be particularly difficult because we want to think about all of the good times that we had with an ex, not cutting them completely out of our lives.
 But getting rid of those reminders is the best way to move forward.
 Anything that reminds you of them is a string that keeps you attached to them in some way.